SolarNetwork/solarnode-os-packages/mobile-usb-ppp/debian/README.md

 # Packaging

-This section describes how the `sn-pi-mobile-shield-usb` package is created.
+This section describes how the `sn-mobile-usb-ppp` package is created.

 ## Packaging requirements